Skip to content

 It is crucial that you refuel as soon as possible after your event, a combination of recovery drink within 20 minutes of finishing your event and some solid food.

-And remember however no matter how good your recovery drink tastes to get the maximum benefit DO NOT drink it too quickly, savour the drink and your body will have more time to absorb it.
+And remember, no matter how good your recovery drink tastes to get the maximum benefit DO NOT drink it too quickly!
+Savour the drink and your body will have more time to absorb it.

-As this is post event your solid food can be anything and normally something you are craving but if you know you have a space of time before you will be able to easily get food, a recovery bar or energy bar is the perfect solution and can be packed and ready in your post race kit bag.
+As this is post event your solid food can be anything and normally something you are craving but if you're unable to access food straight away, a recovery bar or energy bar is the perfect solution and can be packed and ready in your post race kit bag.

 Need Assistance?